gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - Redis Slave + Sentinel

-Make sure you've read [Redis Setup](#redis-setup) and [Sentinel Setup](#sentinel-setup) before, to understant how and why the ammount of nodes came from.
+Make sure you've read [Redis Setup](#redis-setup) and [Sentinel Setup](#sentinel-setup) before, to understand how and why the amount of nodes came from.

 For a recommended setup, that can resist more failures, you will install the Omnibus GitLab package in `5` independent machines, both with